Jailed US reporter in Russian court to appeal detention - KESQ

 He has been held in Moscow’s Lefortovo prison, which dates from the czarist era and has been a terrifying symbol of repression since Soviet times.

-The sweeping campaign of repression is unprecedented since the Soviet era.
-Activists say it often means the very profession of journalism is criminalized, along with the activities of ordinary Russians who oppose the war.

-Last month, a Russian court convicted a father over social media posts critical of the war and sentenced him to two years in prison.
-On Monday, a Russian court convicted top opposition figure Vladimir Kara-Murza Jr. of treason for publicly denouncing the war and sentenced him to 25 years in prison.

 The U.S. has pressed Moscow to grant consular access to Gershkovich.
-On Monday, Ambassador Tracy said she visited Gershkovich in prison for the first time since his detention.
-She said on Twitter that “he is in good health and remains strong,” reiterating a U.S. call for his immediate release.
+On Monday, U.S. Ambassador Lynne Tracy said she visited Gershkovich in prison for the first time since his detention.
+Tracy said on Twitter that “he is in good health and remains strong,” reiterating a U.S. call for his immediate release.

 “We’re making it real clear that it’s totally illegal what’s happening, and we declared it so,” he said.